karrambol/SimpleSimplex/README.md

 const s = new Simplex()
 ```

-Create objective function, that take an array of 2 numbers for 2D optimizatio or number for 1D optimization and return number
+Create objective function, that take an array of 2 numbers for 2D optimization or number for 1D optimization and return number

 ```js
 function objFunc (arr) {